Esinko/AstroneerRconClient/README.md

 </dl>

 # How-it-works
-How does rcon work in the Astroneer Dedicated server?
+How does RCON work in the Astroneer Dedicated server?
 <br>
-First to enable rcon for a server, set the ConsolePort value in the AstroServerSettings.ini in Astro/Saved/Config within the server folder.
+First to enable RCON for a server, set the ConsolePort value in the AstroServerSettings.ini in Astro/Saved/Config within the server folder.
 <br>
-It is also recommended to set ConsolePassword to a random secure password, that the rcon client will use to connect.
+It is also recommended to set ConsolePassword to a random secure password, that the RCON client will use to connect.

 ## What is it?
 It is simply a tcp socket server that accepts one client to connect.